VatsalSy/iReminderCLI/README.md

 ## Requirements

-- macOS 13.0 or later
+- macOS 13.0 or later (Ventura+) - Required for EventKit's full Reminders access API
-- Swift 6.1 or later
+- Swift 6.1 or later - Leverages StrictConcurrency for thread safety
 - Reminders access permission (will be requested on first run)

-## Privacy
+## Security & Privacy

+### Data Privacy
+- **Local-only operation**: All data processing happens locally on your Mac
+- **No network access**: The tool never sends your reminder data over the internet
+- **No analytics**: No usage data or telemetry is collected
+- **Direct EventKit integration**: Uses Apple's official APIs for secure Reminders access

+### Permissions
-This tool requires access to your Reminders data.
-On first run, macOS will prompt you to grant access.
-The tool only accesses Reminders data locally and does not send any data over the network.
+- On first run, macOS will prompt you to grant Reminders access
+- You can revoke access anytime in System Settings → Privacy & Security → Reminders
+- The tool will only access reminder data when you explicitly run commands

+### Best Practices
+- The tool doesn't store any credentials or sensitive data
+- All reminder operations go through macOS's security sandbox
+- Command history in your shell may contain reminder text - use your shell's privacy features if needed

 ## Building from Source